TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 If you follow these steps and still need help, you're welcome to ask for support in the [Discord Server](https://discord.gg/3VJPQNK).
 Make sure to provide your seed and setting string along with any important details about the issue.
 If it turns out you have indeed encountered a logical flaw, kind members of our team will report issues from there.

 ### Link's House:
-#### Stuck beside Bed
+#### Stuck beside bed
-> Tilt the Control Stick to make Link move.
+* Tilt the Control Stick to make Link move.
 Move him out the door and you will reach Kokiri Forest.

+### Kakariko Village:
+#### Well won't drain
+* Project 64 is known to have issues with this, among other things.
+For the purposes of this project, we can only recommend using a different emulator.

+### Zora's Domain:
+#### Can't unfreeze King Zora/zora shop without Blue Fire
+* If you have access to Ganon's Castle, Blue Fire can be found in Water Trial.
+* Blue Fire may be a purchasable item.

+### Temple of Time:
+#### Can't reach spiritual stones to open Door of Time
+* Playing the Song of Time is the only requirement to opening the Door of Time.

 ### Shadow Temple:
-#### Spike Floor Room without Longshot
+#### Spike floor room without Longshot
-> Backflip onto the chest spawned in the middle of the room.
+* Backflip onto the chest spawned in the middle of the room.
 From there you can use the Hookshot to reach the upper ledge.

 ### Gerudo Training Grounds:
-#### Lava Room without Longshot
+#### Lava room without Longshot
-> You can reach the torch at the end of this room using only the Hookshot.
+* You can reach the torch at the end of this room using only the Hookshot.

 ### Knowing the Way with the Spoiler Log
 The spoiler log can be very helpful when looking for important items you missed.
 It takes only a few steps: